spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 pnpm run dev
 ```

 Sweet!
-So, now onto creathing the from component with the reactions.
+So, now onto creating the from component with the reactions.

 ## Create the Reactions Component